Abul22/cv/src/jobs/viewranger.md

-## Android Developer - ViewRanger (2014-2017)
+## Android Developer - ViewRanger (2014 - 2017)

-* Developing and maintaining the Android version of the App
+* Developed and maintained the Android version of the App
-* Developing the communication system for the Wear Application
+* Designed the communication protocol for the Wear Application
-* Developing a new map engine
+* Created a new map rendering engine with Canvas API
+* Implemented a 3D engine for Augmented Reality in OpenGL ES

-When I joined ViewRanger my first task was to overhaul the whole UI and bring it up to date to match the latest Material Design guideline.
-After a huge effort we were rewarded by Google with the title of Top Developer.
+When I joined ViewRanger my first task was to overhaul the whole UI and bring it up to date with the latest Material Design guidelines.
+After a huge effort, Google rewarded us with the title of Top Developer.

-After that we started to improve the inner workings of the app with the bleeding edge of the available libraries such as Retrofit and RxJava.
+Following this, we started to improve the inner workings of the app with the bleeding edge of the available libraries such as Retrofit and RxJava.

-Thanks to our efforts we were able to add new and exciting features to the app such as Augmented Reality and powerful Wear application.
+Thanks to our efforts, we were able to add new and exciting features to the app, including Augmented Reality and a powerful Wear application.